- 1. Visit the Underground River of Palawan

 The zipline ride is about 2 minutes short only but it will be enough time for you to take in the beauty of Puerto Princesa's bright blue but crystal clear waters.
 The water's so inviting; you'll want to jump in the right after the zipline.
 You can do the Sabang X Zipline after your underground river experience.

-The blue and white-colored Immaculate Conception Cathedral often included in a Puerto Princesa package is a century-old historic landmark in Puerto Princesa and a famous tourist destination for city tours.
+The blue and white-colored Immaculate Conception Cathedral often included in a Puerto Princesa package is a century-old historic landmark and a famous tourist destination for Puerto Princesa city tours.
 You can check out the cathedral right after visiting the Plaza Cuartel which is just right across it.

 It was first built during the Spanish-era in the Philippines as a small church but was developed into a cathedral in 1961.
 The majestic Immaculate Conception Cathedral is known for its unique Gothic architectural design that features pointed symmetrical arches that are reminiscent of Medieval European structures.